What Millennials Want: Top Hotel Trends for 2019

 The hospitality industry is seeing a massive shift in consumer preferences due to input from Millennials and Gen Z.

-These shifting tastes are impacting interior design, building materials, food & beverage offerings, furniture, artwork, lobbies and more.
+These shifting tastes are impacting the top hotels and their interior design, building materials, food & beverage offerings, furniture, artwork, lobbies and more.

-Take a look at these seven hotel trends that today’s tastemakers are making the “new normal” in the hospitality and lodging space.
+Take a look at the 2019 top hotel trends that millennials and Generation Z tastemakers are making the “new normal” in the hospitality and lodging space.

 1. More Personalized Designs and Experiences